Advanced Usage#

 y_tolerance |

-3.0 | Vertical tolerance for grouping characters into lines |
+3.0 | Vertical tolerance for grouping characters into lines; same role for vertical text when building cell text |

 keep_blank_chars |